 MORE ABOUT OUR MOST POPULAR TOURS

-Richmond Landmark 2 hour Segway Tour
+Richmond Landmark 2 hour Segway PT Tour

-Hollywood Cemetery 2 hour Segway Tour
+Hollywood Cemetery 2 hour Segway PT Tour

-Very popular on a Segway.
+Very popular on a Segway PT.
 Hollywood is the second most visited cemetery in the country behind Arlington.
 Hear many stories about notables there- two U.S. presidents are buried there- one includes an incredible dream of eagles and death by his wife, Jefferson Davis and his family (most of his 5 children died before adolescence), Supreme Court Justice Louis Powell, governors, and many other notables, including a survivor of the Titanic who became a prominent Richmond banker but surrounded with lots of scandal.
 Hear the story of one of Richmond’s oldest families and the unusual and unique way they originally made their fortune.
 Hear about duels until the 1880s, “Extra Billy” Smith and his role in the Civil War and later as Governor of Virginia.
 Learn of Lewis Ginter who built the Jefferson Hotel and how he became the force behind marketing of tobacco.
 Loaded with Civil War history and notables including J.E.B Stuart and George Pickett, hear the part this cemetery played in creating a national holiday- Memorial Day.
 An amazing place of serenity and tremendous beauty including spectacular views of both the river and the city, Hollywood is a must for any visitor or local.

 Church Hill Tour

-Another popular Segway tour that covers the historic Church Hill area of Richmond.
+Another popular Segway PT tour that covers the historic Church Hill area of Richmond.
 Among the highlights you will see are Libby Prison, Libby Hill (beautiful views of the river and where our city was named in 1620 by William Byrd), the Masonic Lodge (oldest continuing operating lodge in the country where George Washington and Lafayette visited), the Adam Craig House- beautiful and historic, St. John’s Church (where Patrick Henry gave his famous “Give me liberty or give me death” speech), and Chimborazo Park (site of the largest war time hospital in history).
 Richmond is only second to New Orleans in the amount of ironworks and fencing.
 See beautiful fencing and some of the oldest and most beautiful homes in the city.
 Learn about Richard Adams, and why he bought every piece of land on Church Hill in the late 1700s and how his friendship with his best friend, Thomas Jefferson, terminated abruptly.

 Shockoe Bottom Tour

 This tour is centralized in the Shockoe Bottom area.
-Among others, some of the sites seen on this tour are the Edgar Allen Poe Museum, the Holocaust Museum, the site of the 17th St train crash, the Richmond Slavery Reconciliation Statue (one of three statues on three separate continents), the Triple Crossing (the only place in the world where three train tracks cross at the same point), Lumpkins Jail (a slave jail recently excavated, known as the “Devil’s half acre”, and the site of extreme cruelty during the Civil War), the monument to Henry “Box” Brown, and the 17th Street Farmers’ Market.
+Among others, some of the sites seen on this tour are the Edgar Allen Poe Museum, the Holocaust Museum, the site of the 17th St train crash, the Richmond Slavery Reconciliation Statue (one of three statues on three separate continents), the Triple Crossing (one of the only places in the world where three train tracks cross at the same point), Lumpkins Jail (a slave jail recently excavated, known as the “Devil’s half acre”, and the site of extreme cruelty during the Civil War), the monument to Henry “Box” Brown, and the 17th Street Farmers’ Market.
 Hear the tragic story of the train still buried underneath 50 feet of rubble in a tunnel where no one survived and where all still remain buried with the train.

 Public Arts Tour

 Richmond is known for its rich history, but it is also fast becoming a premier art destination, along with cities such as Philadelphia, Baltimore, and San Francisco.
 Artists from all around the world have been brought to our city to create amazing murals that have been changing the way the world sees Richmond.
 The goal of the Richmond Mural project is to have 100 murals by 2016, and after only the first two years, the mural project has established 43 murals all throughout downtown Richmond.
-See and experience the best of the 43 murals on our Segway tour, where you will see a wide variety of murals from artists of all different backgrounds and all different nationalities.
+See and experience the best of the 43 murals on our Segway PT tour, where you will see a wide variety of murals from artists of all different backgrounds and all different nationalities.

 From the Slave Trail to leading the Civil Rights movement in the 60s, and ultimately to the Governor’s Mansion, trace the steps of the incredibly courageous and talented African Americans in Richmond.
 Hear and see the amazing stories of Box Brown and how he ingeniously won his freedom from slavery, Maggie Walker- the first female and African American Bank President in the country, Bojangles who won Hollywood fame and enduring stardom dancing with Shirley Temple, Oliver Hill- lead attorney on the Civil Rights landmark case Brown vs Board of Education, Doug Wilder, the first African American elected Governor in America.
 Also see the Hippodrome where all the leading jazz artists from the 40s and 50s played- Louis Armstrong, Lena Horne, Ella Fitzgerald, Count Basie and many others.